ejkreboot/codyx/README.md

 ## 🚀 Quick Start

-Visit the live platform: satyrn.vercel.app
+Visit the live platform: satyrn-notebooks.vercel.app

 1. Click "New Notebook" to create a notebook with a unique URL
 2. Add cells with Markdown, Python, or R code